-Requests to Change BCON Program Tracks
+Requests to Change Bellin College Program Options

-Current BCON students may not transfer BCON credits from one BCON program track to another.
-Once a student is admitted to a particular program track they are committed to this track.
-Programs are specifically designed to provide a structured learning experience.
+Current Bellin College students may not transfer Bellin College credits from one Bellin College program option to another.
+Once a student is admitted to a particular program they are committed to this.
+Programs are specifically designed to provide a structured learning experience, prohibiting the movement from one program option to another.

-Academic Advising - Courses/Credit
+► Academic Advising - Courses/Credit